Nishant173/football-data-org-wrangler/README.md

 - Limited API resources are available, unless you have a premium account.

 ## Known issues
-- Dynamic naming of CSV files of results needs a fix.
-Not able to include all querystring parameters into the filename.
+- Dynamic naming of CSV files of results **might** need a fix.
+Not tested thoroughly.